abhinandhand/tele-maze/README.md

  * RxJs
  * Pure CSS & SCSS

 Eventough I prefer to use Vue-Nuxt framework for personal projects, I choose Angular here, because last few months have been working full time on Angular.
-I felt, it would be much easier & faster to build as the code syntax is ready on my mind.
+I felt, it would be much easier & faster to build as the code syntax is on top of my mind.
 My ultimate focus was here to build a scalable, maintainable & high performance application.

 ### To Run on local machine